 In addition to wine tasting, wine coolers have revolutionized the way we store and serve our favorite vintages.
 These specialized appliances ensure that each bottle is maintained at the perfect temperature, preserving its flavor profile and enhancing the overall tasting experience.

+Apart from the glass material, you'll need to select the right type of glass for the wine you're tasting.
 The bowl in a white wine glass is slightly smaller, more u-shaped, and more upright than a red wine glass.
 A red wine glass will have a bigger opening and fuller bowl that allows you to dip your nose inside to detect the complex aroma that only a red wine could produce.

 Sight

 By viewing your wine at different angles, you’ll pick up on more subtle things that you may not have picked up on at a different view.
-Tilting your glass things out the rim and can tell you more about a wine’s age and weight.
+Tilting your glass thins out the rim and can tell you more about a wine’s age and weight.
 A side view can show you how well the fermentation process has worked.
 If it’s murky, chances are it could’ve had issues within the fermentation stages.

 Scent